yanske/yanske1.github.io/_posts/2017-08-19-How-I-gained-14-pounds-in-4-month.md

 One of the first mistakes I made at Aterica was taking on a bunch of projects and working on them concurrently.
 While I spent hours grinding a chunk away from one project and another chunk somewhere else, I really had nothing to show for it.
 Even worse, on occasions where I ran into roadblocks one project, I simply moved to working on another project.

 Don't get me wrong, it's definitely important to be able to multitask.
-But to truely make progress, it's important to drive your projects to completion.
+But to truly make progress, it's important to drive your projects to completion.
 Gather the resources you need and break down the roadblocks, and really get your head into a specific project space.

 ## It's *NOT* easier to ask for forgiveness than permission